MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-run-what-if-analysis.md

 - SPO160
 - SPS150
 - MET150
-description: "This article provides guidance on how to run 'What-If' analysis on Version Storage Report File."
+description: "This article provides guidance on how to run 'What-If' analysis on Version storage report file."

 ---

-# Tutorial: Run 'What-If' Analysis
+# Tutorial: Run 'What-If' Analysis on Version storage report file

-In this tutorial, we discuss how to:
+In this tutorial, we discuss how to leverage provided scripts and excel examples to understand the impact of applying either Automatic or Manual limits on version storage or impacted users.
+You will learn how to: :

 - Run impact analysis of setting Automatic limits.
 - Run impact analysis of expiring versions older than specified days.
 - Run impact analysis of storing version within specified count limits.

+Before you begin, in the previous tutorial, you had generated a version storage usage report.
+This tutorial assumes that the report generation job has successfully completed and the report is fully populated.<br>
-Download the report file to your local computer and use the provided scripts to apply the desired setting to the file - Automatic, Manual Expiration Limits or Manual with Count Limits Only.
-If needed, you could use PowerShell and Excel examples to understand the impact of the selected setting on version storage or impacted users.
+Start by downloading the report file to your local computer.
+Use the scripts provided below to apply the desired setting on the file.

 ## Run impact analysis of setting Automatic Version history limits